codership/documentation/galeracluster/source/faq.rst

    For more information, see :doc:`./documentation/isolation-levels`.

-.. rubric:: How are DDL's Handled by Galera Cluster?
 .. _`faq-ddl-handled-galera`:
+.. rubric:: How are DDL's Handled by Galera?

+.. rst-class:: list-stats

+   Level: Advanced; Interested: DBAs; Category: Maintenance

 .. rst-class:: list-abstract